-Contract Type: You can select either Call or Put of the underlying
+Contract Type: You can select either Call or Put or Futures of the underlying

 Offset: This enables users to set whether they want to trade using ATM, ITM, or OTM.
 Offset ‘0’ will select the ATM and Offset ‘2’ will select two strike prices above the ATM strike price and Offset’-2′ will select two strike prices below the ATM.
 The general rule for Offset in Dynamic Contract is negative(-) is Lower strikes and Positive(+) is Higher Strikes.

 Expiry: You can select whether you want to trade on the Current contract or the Next contract